Does my organization qualify for a discount?

 Make your projector the second monitor.
 Then, set up PowerPoint to make use of the dual monitors.
 In older versions of PowerPoint, select Slide Show | Set Up Show.
 Then, under the Multiple Monitors section, select the appropriate monitor (your projector).
 In later versions of PowerPoint, select the “Slide Show” tab and make sure that “Use Presenter View” is selected.
 Open the slideshow and press F5.
 PowerPoint displays the slide on the projector.
 It displays the “Presenter View” on your laptop or desktop, which includes options for seeing a preview of the upcoming slides, the current slide, and the Notes field.

-The Notes field will include the Current Cue’s number marked in the score.
-PowerPoint’s presenter view also shows the PowerPoint slide number: This is NOT the Cue number from the score!
-Use the Current Cue number in the NOTES field!
-And because no one at Microsoft apparently thought this through, the Notes field on the right side is associated with the actual slide being shown, which is the larger one on the left.
+Use the Current Cue number in the NOTES field (as shown above).
+The Notes field on the right side is associated with the actual slide being shown, which is the larger one on the left.
 The slide preview on the right is the upcoming slide, not the current slide.
 So, the “Current Cue” on the right in the Notes field is for the larger current slide shown in the larger left-hand window.
-No matter where you move that slide, the “Current Cue” lives in that slide’s Notes field and will come with it!

 Quick Tip: If you have an emergency and need to show a blank screen, you can click the “Black Screen” button in some versions of PowerPoint.
 You can rejoin the slideshow at the selected slide by pressing [Shift] + [F5]